 As a Legal Cashier, you will take care of the finances for a law firm.
-You will act as a specialised bookkeeper, taking responsibility for the accounting and financial operations of a solicitor's practice, such as recording the day-to-day financial transactions and preparing the profit and loss reports for the annual accounts.
-You will receive specialist accountancy training, focussing on the legal industry.
+You will act as a specialised bookkeeper, taking responsibility for the accounting and financial operations of a solicitor's practice.
+This includes recording the day-to-day financial transactions and preparing the profit and loss reports for the annual accounts.
+You will receive specialist accountancy training, focusing on the legal industry.

 As a Legal Cashier, you will take care of the finances for a law firm.
 You will act as a specialised bookkeeper, or accountant, depending on your level of specialisation.

 You will perform many important financial tasks, including:

 - sending bills to clients